A legendary drive to Arthur's Pass in NZ

 The road is fully paved.
 It is majestic and beautiful but can be a test of nerves for the driver, particularly in winter when snow and ice may cover the road, and chains are recommended at times.
 Consider taking the train or coach to Arthur's Pass instead.
 An average annual rainfall of 4000 to 7000 millimeters per year is recorded, and snowfalls during winter are frequent, with minimum temperatures ranging between -1 and -2 degrees Celsius.
 Arthur’s Pass has been closed for extended periods before.
 Not just in winter either, rain can cause slips.
 So, have a plan in case this happens to you.

 How steep is Arthur's Pass?

-This is a remarkable road trip.
-Remember to bring your camera.
-Make sure you leave enough time to make plenty of stops along the way.
-An average annual rainfall of 4000 to 7000 millimetres per year is recorded and snowfalls during winter are frequent, with minimum temperatures ranging between -1 and -2 degree celsius.
 Over the years work has been done to improve blind corners and ease bends.
 However, the nature of the landscape and the weather can still make the Otira Gorge and Arthurs Pass road a challenging driving experience.
 The road is very steep, with sections up to 16 per cent in gradient.
-There are 11 bridges with a total length of 406.6 m.

 How long is Arthur's Pass?

 How long does it take to drive Arthur's Pass?

-Located in the Southern Alps of the South Island of New Zealand, allow 39 minutes to drive from Jacksons to Bealey.
+Set high in the Southern Alps of the South Island of New Zealand, allow 45 minutes to drive from Jacksons to Bealey.
 The pass is a popular base for exploring Arthur's Pass National Park.